5454dls/pss-llm-psychometrics/README.md

 - `README.md` — repository overview and usage notes
 - `main_analysis.ipynb` — core code for preprocessing, feature extraction workflow, and main analyses
-- `prompt.txt` — LLM prompt used for feature extraction
+- `prompt.ipynb` — LLM prompt used for feature extraction
 - `blinded_expert_evaluation_format.xlsx` — example format for the blinded expert evaluation
 - `misclassified_case_analysis_format.xlsx` — example format for the expert review of the 42 misclassified cases
 - `liwc_extracted_features.csv` — LIWC-derived feature outputs used in the analyses